Live television debut at Pauw

-It was our first time on live television and for our segment I wish we had some media training beforehand.
+It was our first time on live television and for our segment, I wish we had some media training beforehand.
 Overall, we were pleased with the show.
-Yet, afterwards we were all evaluating everything and realized that we kind of missed the point.
+Yet, afterward we were all evaluating everything and realized that we kind of missed the point.
 The conversation was focused on the Chinese stereotypes of the past generation.
 However, we wanted to highlight the personal stories from Chinese-Dutch bananas that Pete covered in his book.
 Those stories prove the opposite which, we wanted to confirm.

-Our parents indeed have a restaurant or toko and are often incapable to express emotions, but this was not necessarily the message we wanted to convey.
+Our parents indeed have a restaurant or Toko and are often incapable to express emotions, but this was not necessarily the message we wanted to convey.
 With our rookie experience, we didn’t switch the conversation, instead we goody-goody answered what was asked during the interview.
-It was also challenging to fit such an item in only 10 minutes, because we could talk for hours about this topic.
+It was also challenging to fit such an item in only 10 minutes because we could talk for hours about this topic.